Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1C.md

 ## Example 1C - Collect Chaos Emeralds
 The Chaos Emeralds are rare collection items and you need to collect all six to get the best ending.
-You get an opportunity to collect chaos emerald in each of the six special stages.
+You get an opportunity to collect a chaos emerald in each of the six special stages.
 To get to a special stage you need to complete a non-boss act with 50 or more rings.
-Doing so will make a giant warp ring at the end of the act which you can jump in to go to the special stage.
+Doing so will make a giant warp ring appear at the end of the act which you can jump in to go to one of the special stages.

 ![Sonic the Hedgehohg about to collect a Chaos Emerald](Sonic_Emerald.png)